KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 2. `package.json` issue: license should be a valid SPDX license expression
 3. There are no specific keywords in 'package.json'.
 We would use them as tags on the module list page.
 Add a few meaningful terms to the keywords in the package.json.
 Not just “magicmirror” or “module”.
 4. No compatible or wrong license field in 'package.json' or LICENSE file.
 Without that, we can't use an image.
+5. Repository name and main js file name is not the same.
-5. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
+6. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
 Consider renaming your module.
-6. Recommendation: No ESLint configuration was found.
+7. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [mmm-stocks by elaniobro](https://github.com/elaniobro/mmm-stocks)

 1. Issues are not enabled in the GitHub repository.
 So users cannot report bugs.
 Please enable issues in your repo.
 2. No image found.
+3. Repository name and main js file name is not the same.
-3. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
+4. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
 Consider renaming your module.
-4. Typo: Found `Magic Mirror` in file `MMM-stocks.js`: Replace it with `MagicMirror²`.
+5. Typo: Found `Magic Mirror` in file `MMM-stocks.js`: Replace it with `MagicMirror²`.
-5. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
+6. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
-6. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+7. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-7. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+8. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-8. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
+9. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
-9. Warning: No LICENSE file.
+10. Warning: No LICENSE file.
-10. Recommendation: Replace eslintrc by new flat config.
+11. Recommendation: Replace eslintrc by new flat config.

 ### [mmm-systemtemperature by MichMich](https://github.com/MichMich/mmm-systemtemperature)